 Truth 1: Circulation equals warmth.

 Make sure your boots fit correctly.
 Not too loose or too tight.
-If your boots are too tight, blood circulation will be reduced causing your feet to become cold, especially when you are not moving.
-This often happens when hikers use their three-season hiking boots with thicker wool socks or layer socks with sock liners.
+If your boots are too tight-blood circulation will be reduced causing your feet to become cold, especially when you are not moving.
+Overly-tight boots often occur when hikers use their three-season hiking boots with thicker wool socks or layer socks with sock liners.

 Use the right snowshoes for the terrain.

 The main purpose of snowshoes is to keep you from sinking into the snow.
 The deeper your feet sink, the more difficult it is to more.
 The more you can float on the snow the better.
-Flat terrain snowshoes provide support but have little traction on the underside to prevent slipping and sliding on slopes.
+Flat terrain snowshoes serve that purpose but provide little traction on the underside to prevent slipping and sliding on slopes.
 This lack of traction allows you to go faster on flat terrain but it also means flat terrain snowshoes can perform like a high-speed sled on mountain slopes.
-Rolling terrain snowshoes have more traction, but only mountain terrain snowshoes have the added traction plus pop-up heel lifts that give your calves a break on steep terrain.
-Continue reading “Snowshoe tips”
+Rolling terrain snowshoes have more traction, but only mountain terrain snowshoes have this added traction plus pop-up heel lifts that give your calves a break on steep terrain.

-Most of my gear falls in the light to ultra-light category.
-This is important especially in the winter because sleeping gear and warm clothes add to the weight.
+Most of my gear falls in the light to the ultra-light category.
+This is important especially in the winter because sleeping gear and warm clothes add to your pack weight.
 But I have a few not-so-ultra-light exceptions, some of which I’m going to discuss in this post.
 Foremost among them is my extra sleeping pad and some form of food protection, such as a bear canister or metal lunchbox.

 Here are some reasons snow backpacking delivers a special and unique kind of backpacking bliss.

-Low-impact: When the snow is deep (6 feet or more) you can set up your tent most anywhere without impacting the meadows.
+- Low-impact: When the snow is deep (2–6 feet or more) you can set up your tent almost anywhere without impacting the meadows.

+- Snow is more comfortable.
 It’s easier to have a level, smooth, and stick-free surface for your sleeping area.
 It is also cleaner.
 No dirt or mud on the bottom of your tent.

 Very few hiking experiences can compare to traveling across pristine snow under a blue sky.